mauriciabad/Automata-App/doc/report.md

 - Also parses comments.
 - In regex, unclosed parenthesis are closes at the end.
 - In regex, missing commas are added.
-- In regex, consecutive commas are removed.
+- In regex, consecutive and trailing commas are removed.
 - In regex, `.` and `|` operators accept any number of arguments, like: `|(a,b,c,d,e,...)`.

 All this transitions would be accepted: